<router-link>

 Configure the active CSS class applied when the link is active with exact match.
 Note the default value can also be configured globally via the

-router constructor option.
+linkExactActiveClassrouter constructor option.

 Applying Active Class to Outer Element

-Sometimes we may want the active class to be applied to an outer element rather than the <a>
+Sometimes we may want the active class to be applied to an outer element rather than the <a> tag itself, in that case, you can render that outer element using <router-link> and wrap the raw <a> tag inside:

 <router-link tag="li" to="/foo">